cdoe/food-for-thought-ok/README.md

 ## Deployment
 __There are two environments, staging and production.__
 > __Please note before deploying:__  You'll need to have [Firebase CLI](https://firebase.google.com/docs/cli) installed.
 The account you sign into Firebase CLI with will also need permission for this Firebase project.
-Please reach out with any access questions.
+Please reach out with any access requests.

 To deploy the staging site, run:
 ```BASH